colaisr/research_flow/docs/MASTER_PLAN.md

 - Test the process before making it available as a system process

 **User Interaction**:
-- System processes appear in "Примеры процессов" tab (read-only)
+- System processes appear in "Примеры процессов" tab (read-only for regular users)
 - Users can clone system processes to create editable copies
 - Cloned processes become user-owned (`is_system=False`, `user_id=current_user.id`)
++- **Tool Copying**: When duplicating, admin's tools are automatically copied to user
 - Users can modify cloned processes freely
+- Users can update tool credentials in copied tools after duplication

 ### 12b) UI/UX Consistency & Translation